bitrise-io/devcenter/_articles/en/troubleshooting/enabling-bitrise-support-user.md

 1. Go to the **Settings** tab of your app on Bitrise.
 2. Scroll down to the **Enable Bitrise Support User for this app** and toggle the switch to the right to enable it.
    It might take a couple of seconds to work and you might need to refresh your page to see the enabled status.![](/img/enablesupportuser.jpg)
-3. Ping us through our onsite chat and let us know that you have enabled the Bitrise support user for your app.

 ## What the Bitrise Support user can do